Milestone #2: Data Assembly¶

 ['pano_id', 'road_argb', 'road_description', 'description', 'lat', 'lng', 'pano_date', 'elevation_egm96_m', 'elevation_wgs84_m', 'links', 'link_count', 'download_date', 'job_name', 'metadata_complete', 'tiles_complete']

 The download code is written in such a way that the download job can be paused and resumed at a later date.
-This will be essential later when I am hitting up against the Google Street View API download limit of 25,000 requests per day.
+This will be essential later if I hit the Google Street View API download limit of 25,000 requests per day.

 The raw image files are stored in an image directory.
 The filenames contain the panorama id and the heading/pitch of the image.
 There are 6 images for each panorama id.